-Depression And Sex: How Depression Affects Your Sex Life
+Depression And Sex: How Mental Health Affects Your Sex Life

 Sex can be an intimate and vulnerable act.
-Due to the nature of sexuality and libido, various factors can impact whether sex is pleasurable or even possible for a person.
+Due to the nature of sexuality and libido, various factors can affect whether sex is pleasurable or even possible for a person.
 One of these factors is mental health.
-Due to stigma, some people may not be aware of how mental health challenges and mental illness can impact sexual drive and pleasure.
-Understanding these connections may be valuable in helping you remain healthy and happy in your relationships.
+Due to stigma, some people may not be aware of how mental health challenges and mental illness can impact sex life and pleasure.
+Understanding these connections may be valuable in helping you remain healthy and happy in your sexual relationships.

 Diminished sex drive may be a result of depression